shopsys/shopsys/docs/cookbook/import-categories.md

 }
 ```

-As you can see, we iterate over all categories obtained from the ERP and use UUID field to connect categories from the ERP with categories on the shop.
+As you can see, we iterate over all categories obtained from the ERP and use the UUID field to connect categories from the ERP with categories on the shop.
-(In your application it can be some kind of new field, for example `external_id`)
+(In your application, it can be some new field, for example, `external_id`)

-If a category is found on the shop, data are edited, otherwise the category is created.
+If a category is found on the shop, data are edited otherwise, the category is created.

 !!! note
     This is merely a trivial example.
-    In a real project, you don't want to load all categories to memory, but rather load them in batch or consider a different approach, for example, creating some type of queue to process data from.
+    In a real project, you don't want to load all categories to memory but rather load them in batch or consider a different approach, for example, creating some queue to process data from.

-So far so good, so let's run this import.
+So far, so good, so let's run this import.

-It's more than likely that the import will take much longer than we would like.
+The import will likely take much longer than we would like.

 > _Import finished in 15 minutes and 30 seconds_